FAQs Commuter FAQs

-- The Transit Commuter Card can be used at Transit Agencies, fare vending machines, kiosks and designated transit retail centers that sell only transit passes, tickets, fare cards, and van pool passes.
+The Commuter Transit Card can be used at Transit Agencies, fare vending machines, kiosks and designated transit retail centers that sell only transit passes, tickets, fare cards, and van pool passes.
 The card cannot be used at retail locations (i.e. gift shops, pharmacies, etc.) that sell products other than transit media.
-The purchase location also must accept a Debit MasterCard® for payment.
+The purchase location also must accept a Visa debit card for payment.

-- The Parking Commuter Card can be used at authorized parking facilities nationwide where Debit MasterCard® is an acceptable form of payment.
+The Commuter Parking Card can be used at authorized parking facilities nationwide where a Visa debit card is an acceptable form of payment.

-There are no issuance or transaction fees for using the Commuter Check Card.
+There are no issuance or transaction fees for using the Commuter Card.

 Commuter Transit and Parking accounts allow you to carry unused balances from month to month and year to year.
 As long as you remain enrolled in the plan, your balance will be available for use (subject to IRS and/or Plan limits).
 However, if you find you are carrying balances forward each month, you may want to adjust your contribution amount so that you can exhaust your unused account balance.